Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

-For the model parameters the priors were represented as either Gaussians or truncated Gaussians for the physical or nonphysical values, respectively.
 For the NLD models fairly weak informed priors were used.
 In the case of the BSFG model the level density parameter $a$ mean value of $\mu=8.2$ MeV was selected as the approximate mean of the systematics from Refs. \cite{doi:10.1139/p65-139,VONEGIDY1988189}, Refs. \cite{VonEgidy2005,PhysRevC.80.054310} and Ref. \cite{PhysRevC.80.054310} with width $\sigma=\mu$.
 The shift parameter $\delta_\text{BSFG}$ is a Gaussian with $\mu=0$ MeV and $\sigma=10$ MeV.
 Similarly the CT model priors were selected from the systematics of Ref. \cite{PhysRevC.80.054310} with widths of $\sigma=2$ MeV for the temperature and $\sigma=10$ MeV for the shift parameter $\delta_\text{CT}$.
-The slope and shift parameters $c$ and $\delta_\text{HFB}$ for the HFB was centered around $0$ MeV$^{-1/2}$ and $0$ MeV, respectively with a width of $1$ MeV$^{-1/2}$ and $1$ MeV, respectively.
-The discrete spin-cutoff parameter $\sigma_d = 2.50(25)$ was found by examining the tabulated shell model levels while the spin-cutoff at the neutron separation energy is $\sigma(S_n) = 3.80(38)$ from an average of spin-cut off models in \cite{PhysRevC.78.064307,doi:10.1139/p65-139,VonEgidy2005}.
+The slope and shift parameters $c$ and $\delta_\text{HFB}$ for the HFB was centered around $0$ MeV$^{-1/2}$ and $0$ MeV with widths of $1$ MeV$^{-1/2}$ and $1$ MeV, respectively.
+The discrete spin-cutoff parameter from eq. \ref{eq:SpinCutParam} was found to be $\sigma_d = 2.50(25)$ by examining the tabulated shell model levels while the spin-cutoff at the neutron separation energy is $\sigma(S_n) = 3.80(38)$ from an average of spin-cut off models in \cite{PhysRevC.78.064307,doi:10.1139/p65-139,VonEgidy2005}.
 In both cases an uncertainty of $10\%$ was assumed.
 The priors for all NLD model parameters are listed in Table \ref{tab:NLD_Priors}.

 The parameters for the SMLO model were taken from the systematics in \cite{PhysRevC.99.014303}.
 Unless an uncertainty was provided it was assumed to be $10\%$.
 The scale $c_\text{E1}$ and shift $\delta_\text{E1}$ for the Gogny-HFB+QRPA was assumed to be centered around $1$ and $0$ MeV, respectively, with a width of $0.5$ MeV for both.
-The phenomenological parameters $f_0$ and $\epsilon_0$ are taken from \cite{Goriely2018}.
+The phenomenological parameters $f_0$ and $\epsilon_0$ are taken from \cite{Goriely2018}, while the probability distribution of the initial excitation energy $U$ was modeled as a truncated Gaussian at the excitation range used to extract the NLD and $\gamma$SF ($3.5$ and $5.6$ MeV) with a mean of $4.5$ MeV and a standard deviation of $1.1$ MeV.
 The spin-flip and upbend parameters were taken from \cite{PhysRevC.99.014303} assuming $10\%$ uncertainty, except for $C$, where the width was assumed to be the same as the mean.
 Lastly, the PDR parameters were taken from \cite{PhysRevLett.111.242503}.
 All priors parameters related to the $\gamma$SF models are listed in Table \ref{tab:GSF_priors}.